 Slipknot Amp Settings

-Once you have the equipment necessary, you need to know how the amp settings work and influence each other.
+So you have gathered all the equipment necessary.
+Now you need to know how the amp settings work and influence each other.

 The Gain Control